- Program Areas

 Objectives of the Demonstration

-The Snap Sampler passive groundwater sampling device can be used to obtain whole water samples at a specific point in time.
+The Snap Sampler is a passive groundwater sampling device that can be used to capture whole water samples at a specific point in time.
 The Snap Sampler system holds single or multiple bottles that are open at both ends during deployment and downhole equilibration.
-The equilibration period provides three things: (1) recovery from disturbance caused by placing the device in the well, for the natural flow pattern in the well to be reestablished, and for the materials in the sampler to equilibrate with the analytes in the well water, thereby preventing losses of analytes due to sorption by the sampler materials—a potential problem for plastic sampling devices and even pump discharge tubing.
-Also, by allowing time for the well to recover prior to collecting the sample, the well is less agitated during the sampling event and particles that are not normally mobile in the formation are less likely to be entrained in the sample when it is collected.
-Once the equilibration period is complete, the Sampler is triggered and the sample is sealed under in situ conditions.
+The equilibration period provides three things: (1) recovery from disturbance caused by placing the device in the well; (2) reestablishment of the natural flow pattern in the well; and (3) chemical equilibration of the materials in the sampler and bottles with analytes in the well.
+Predeployment prevents losses of analytes due to sorption by the sampler materials—a potential problem for plastic sampling devices and even pump discharge tubing.
+Also, by allowing time for the well to recover prior to collecting the sample, artifact particles are less likely to be entrained in the sample.
+Once the equilibration period is complete, the Sampler is triggered and the downhole sample bottles are sealed under in situ conditions.
 In the case of Snap Sampler VOA vials, samples can be prepared for laboratory submittal without exposing sample, further reducing potential for analyte losses and variability associated with well-head sample handling.
 A peer-reviewed scientific journal article is now available for the method as well as an ASTM Standard.

-Demonstrations were conducted at the Cold Regions Research and Engineering Laboratory (CRREL) in Hanover, New Hampshire.
+Laboratory comparisons were conducted at the Cold Regions Research and Engineering Laboratory (CRREL) in Hanover, New Hampshire.
 Multiple comparisons were conducted in the lab using a standpipe and measured control samples.
 Dissolved concentrations of several volatile organic compounds (VOCs), metals, and explosives were tested.
-Field demonstrations were conducted at CRREL and other field locations, including the former Pease Air Force Base (AFB) in Portsmouth, New Hampshire, and the former McClellan AFB in Sacramento, California; the Louisiana Army Ammunition Plant (LAAP) in Minden, Louisiana; and the Silrism Sanitary Landfill in Lowell, Massachusetts.
-Field comparisons included multiple well comparisons at each site, and each monitoring well was sampled using Snap Samplers, Regenerated Cellulose (RGC) passive diffusion samplers, and the USEPA Region 1’s low-flow purging and sampling protocol.
+Field demonstrations were conducted at CRREL and other field locations, including the former Pease Air Force Base (AFB) in Portsmouth, New Hampshire; the former McClellan AFB in Sacramento, California; the Louisiana Army Ammunition Plant (LAAP) in Minden, Louisiana; and the Silrism Sanitary Landfill in Lowell, Massachusetts.
+Field comparisons included multiple well comparisons at each site.
+Each monitoring well was sampled using a combination of Snap Samplers, Regenerated Cellulose (RGC) passive diffusion samplers, and U.S. Environmental Protection Agency low-flow purging and sampling protocol.
 Analytes measured at the Pease site included total and dissolved concentrations of arsenic (As), calcium (Ca), iron (Fe), magnesium (Mg), manganese (Mn), potassium (K), and sodium (Na).
 At LAAP, explosives were sampled.
 At Silrism, VOCs were sampled.
-At McClellan, samples were collected for a much broader range of analyte types.
-These included dissolved and total inorganics (non-metal anions, metalloids, and metals), three chlorinated solvents and methyl tertbutyl ether [MTBE]).
-The performance criteria generally included the following: (1) the method could be used to collect samples for a range of contaminants, (2) the method provided reproducible results, and (3) there was agreement between the passive sampling methods and low-flow purging and sampling for the analytes of interest.
+At McClellan, samples were collected for a range of analyte types including dissolved and total inorganics (non-metal anions, metalloids, and metals), three chlorinated solvents, and MTBE.
+The performance criteria included the following: (1) could the method be used to collect samples for a range of contaminants; (2) could the method provide reproducible results; and (3) was there agreement between the passive sampling methods and low-flow purging and sampling for the analytes of interest.

-Generally, there was excellent agreement between analyte concentrations in the Snap Sampler and low-flow sampling, and these relationships were linear with the slopes equal to 1.0.
+For the field sampling, there was excellent agreement between analyte concentrations in the Snap Sampler and low-flow sampling.
+These relationships were linear with the slopes nearly equal to 1.0.
 There were no statistically significant differences between analyte concentrations in the Snap Sampler and the low-flow sampling for the VOCs, dissolved inorganics, total non-metal anions, and most of the total metals and metalloids.
-The exceptions to this were for total Fe (at both sites) and total Mn (at the McClellan site) where concentrations were significantly higher in the Snap Sampler samples.
+The exceptions to this were for unfiltered Fe (at the Pease and McClellan sites) and unfiltered Mn (at the McClellan site) where concentrations were statistically higher in the Snap Sampler samples.
 However, this result may have been an artifact of turbidity associated with installation of multiple devices.
 There were no differences found in filtered metals samples.
 In some cases, there was high variability in duplicates for both the low-flow and Snap Sampler sampling, although these were often for concentrations near the reporting limit.
 Overall, the field implementation showed consistently good agreement between the Snap Sampler and the low flow comparator.

 Points of Contact